msse-chem-280-2024/msse-chem-280-2024.github.io/day1/04-collaboration.md

 - How can I contribute to the projects of others?

 Objectives:
+- Explain collaboration workflow on GitHub.
-- Understand how to open a pull request.
+- Understand how to open and review a pull request.
 ````

 ## Repository collaborators